Taiwan says it was warned by China to not interfere in the detention of Taiwanese boat crew

-TAIPEI, Taiwan — (AP) — Taiwan said Wednesday that China warned Taiwan’s coast guard against interfering in the detention of a Taiwanese fishing boat, in what is seen as Beijing's latest attempt to encroach on Taiwanese territory.
+TAIPEI, Taiwan — (AP) — Taiwan said Wednesday that China warned its coast guard against interfering in the detention of a Taiwanese fishing boat, in what was seen as Beijing's latest attempt to assert its territorial claims in the Taiwan Strait.

-The incident comes amid heightened political tensions following the election of President William Lai Ching-te, whose party rejects unification with the mainland, and an apparent threat by Beijing to execute supporters of Taiwanese independence.
+The incident comes as tensions have risen following the election of Taiwanese President William Lai Ching-te, whose party rejects unification with the mainland, and an apparent threat by Beijing to execute supporters of Taiwanese independence.

+Liu Dejun, a spokesperson for China's coast guard, said Wednesday that the Taiwanese fishing boat was detained on suspicion of illegal fishing.
+Liu said the boat violated a fishing moratorium in Chinese waters by trawling in a forbidden zone.
+Liu said the boat also was using nets that were finer than allowed by Chinese law.

-Taiwan's coast guard repeated its call for the release of the boat and its crew members who were taken from waters off the Taiwanese-controlled island of Kinmen just off the Chinese coast on Tuesday night.
-That call is complicated by China’s refusal to communicate with Taiwan’s government.
+Taiwan's coast guard repeated its call for the release of the boat and its crew members, who were taken from waters off the Taiwanese-controlled island of Kinmen just off the Chinese coast on Tuesday night.
+That call was complicated by China’s refusal to communicate with Taiwan’s current government.

 A spokesperson for Taiwan's coast guard, Hsieh Ching-chin, said the boat was not in Chinese waters when it was boarded by Chinese agents and steered to a port in the Chinese province of Fujian.

-The Dajinman 88 was intercepted by two Chinese vessels, and Taiwan dispatched three vessels to help but the one that got close to the fishing boat was blocked by three Chinese boats and told not to interfere, the coast guard's initial statement said.
+The Dajinman 88 was intercepted by two Chinese vessels and Taiwan dispatched three vessels to help, but one that got close to the fishing boat was blocked by three Chinese boats and told not to interfere, the Taiwanese coast guard said in an earlier statement.

-Hsieh said four other Chinese boats joined in the operation, a sign of the massive expansion in recent years of China's navy, coast guard and maritime militia.
+Hsieh said four other Chinese boats joined in the operation, an indication of the massive expansion in recent years of China's navy, coast guard and maritime militia.

 The pursuit was called off to avoid escalating the conflict, Hsieh said.

-The boat had a captain and five other crew members, according to Taiwan’s official Central News Agency.
+The boat has a captain and five crew members, according to Taiwan’s official Central News Agency.
 The crew are Taiwanese and Indonesian.

 The vessel was just over 20 kilometers (12 miles) from Jinjiang in mainland China when it was boarded, Taiwanese authorities said.

-China claims self-governing Taiwan as its territory and says the island must come under its control.
+China claims self-governing Taiwan is its territory and says the island must come under its control.

 Fishermen from both Taiwan and China regularly sail the stretch of water near Kinmen, and tensions have risen as the number of Chinese vessels has increased.